EPICS-F3RP61/epics-f3rp61/docs/Manual.md

 Digital input modules of FA-M3 can interrupt CPUs upon a change of the state of the input signal.
 The BSP has a function that transforms the interrupt into a message to a user-level process running on it.
-Based on this function, the device / driver support supports processing records upon an I/O interrupt.
+Based on this function, the device and driver support supports processing records upon an I/O interrupt.

 # Device Types

-In order to use the device / driver support, the device type (DTYP) field of the record must be set to either:
+In order to use the device and driver support, the device type (DTYP) field of the record must be set to either:

 * "**F3RP61**" for accessing relays and registers on I/O modules, and